top of page

 • Ropes Course (with QH facilitator only)

-Near by (off-site within 1 mile):
+Nearby (off-site within 1 mile):

 • Bear Basin Trail System (walking, running, mountain biking)

-• Food: Lardo's (american cusine), Pueblo Lindo's (Mexican), Blue Moose (American - Burgers and Sandwiches)
+• Food: Lardo's (American cusine), Pueblo Lindo's (Mexican), Blue Moose (American - Burgers and Sandwiches)

 • Shore Lodge (food, spa)